It's the million dollar question: What drives donor loyalty?

 Luckily, your online donors may be the easiest to communicate to, but online gifts are often generated by low-cost, non-personal interactions.
 Unfortunately, our gift acknowledgements tend to be just as impersonal.
-This means that if you get a first-time gift online, the chances of you retaining that donor may be even lower than 20 percent.
+This means that even if you get a first-time gift online, the chances of you retaining online donors may be even lower than 20 percent.

 When you combine those reasons with the fact that most of the initial follow-up processes can be automated, online donors are an excellent segment of the donor database to test and optimize your gift acknowledgement and stewardship practices.

 It all starts with your donation page.
 Retention starts even before online donors make their gift.